 - Project creation: Generators

 - Rug generators create new projects from a model project.
 More powerful than templating approaches, generators are real projects operating under native tooling.
 Need to stamp out a bunch of new microservice projects?
-Stop the copy/pasting and use a generator.
+Stop the copy/paste/find/replace cycle and use a generator.

 Individual Rugs can be composed.
 For example, editors can be used by Rug handlers, commands, and generators to modify code in a consistent manner across many repositories.
 Handlers can execute commands.
 Events can fire reviewers, e.g., every PR can trigger a reviewer that ensures it complies with your coding and submission standards.